-In accordance with our security release policy, the Django team is issuing Django 1.11.15 and Django 2.0.8.
-These release addresses the security issue detailed below.
+In accordance with our security release policy, the Django team is issuing Django 3.0.1, Django 2.2.9 and Django 1.11.27.
+These releases address the security issue detailed below.
 We encourage all users of Django to upgrade as soon as possible.

 Affected supported versions

 - Django 3.0